 - 1. Review all requirements for graduation. - 2.
 Complete the chart below: What are your plans after high school? - 3.
 Read the information given about each department and course. - 4.
-Complete the Four-Year Course Planning Guide on page 15.
+Complete the Four-Year Course Planning Guide on page 16.

 What are your plans after high school?
-Describe your career goals (Review your assessments in Naviance Student): What path might you take to reach your goal? four-year college work two-year college military other (describe) If you are interested in taking Honors coursework: If you are interested in graduating with an Honors diploma : If you are interested in jumpstarting your career by earning an industry credential: If you are interested in being a high school student who earns college credit: Talk with your teachers, parents, and counselor about whether Honors coursework is a good fit for you.
-See the various types of Honors diplomas and their requirements on pages 6-7.
+Describe your career goals (Rev. Naviance Student): iew your assessments in What path might you take to reach your goal? four-year college work two-year college military other (describe) If you are interested in taking Honors coursework: If you are interested in graduating with an Honors diploma : If you are interested in jumpstarting your career by earning an industry credential: If you are interested in being a high school student who earns college credit: Talk with your teachers, parents, and counselor about whether Honors coursework is a good fit for you.
+See the various types of Honors diplomas and their requirements on pages 7-8.
 Consider: 1. taking College Credit Plus courses 2. attending a Career Center as a junior and senior Consider taking: 1.
 Advanced Placement courses (AP) 2.
 International Baccalaureate courses (IB) 3.
 College Credit Plus courses (CCP)